clwang5/OpenFlights/README.md

 To run the test cases, run `make test` then `./test` in the build directory.

 ## Creativity
 If u want to use ur own custom datasets, please follow the format of edges and weights in the US routes contiguous.dat file and the US airports contiguous.dat files.
-Please make sure the node numbering is contiguous and starting from 0 and the format is followed
+Please make sure the node numbering is contiguous and starting from 0 and the format is followed.

 ## Team
 - Charleston Wang